Laaen/MizipTools/README.md

 Pretty simple : It will write a predefined dump in your tag all data will be erased, and all A and B keys will be changed to "FFFFFFFFFFFF"

 ## Final words
-This app is stil quite unstable, if you remove/add a new tag while it is open, it il very likely to crash Moreover, when asked informations (UID, money, Key), please follow the guide.
+This app is stil quite unstable, if you remove/add a new tag while it is open, it il very likely to crash.
+Moreover, when asked informations (UID, money, Key), please follow the guide.
 If for example you enter an UID which is too small, it could brick your tag (I'll very likely start to implement stuff to prevent that soon)

 Unfortunately most of the code's comments and var/fun names are in French D:
 If you have any questions and/or suggestions feel free to message me :)